unparalleled-js/docs-1/connectors/gmail.md

 2. Click on **+** icon at the bottom of the page.
 A popup titled **Add App To Trusted List** should appear.

-3. In this popup, select **Web Application** and fill the Workato Gmail Connector’s client ID:
+3. In this popup, select **Web Application** and add the Workato Gmail Connector’s client ID:
    ```
    763335457294-gp4359qrjgu7vl96eit0p2n725197oki.apps.googleusercontent.com
    ```